quietui/quiet/docs/docs/ai.md

 layout: docs
 ---

-To streamline development with AI and Quiet, a set of detailed _component reference files_ are available for use with many [LLMs](https://en.wikipedia.org/wiki/Large_language_model).
+To streamline development with AI and Quiet, a set of detailed _component reference files_ are available for use with [LLMs](https://en.wikipedia.org/wiki/Large_language_model).
 These files offer a complete breakdown of Quiet's web components — including properties, methods, slots, events, and more — making it easy to get quick, accurate help when crafting projects.

 ## What are component reference files?